graded-cs-resources/processing_balls_snowflakes_bubbles_template/README.md

 7) In `Sketch.java`, add code to get your four snowflakes working.

-8) Go to Google Classroom and complete the design documentation for the base level project.
+8) Create UML Class diagrams for all classes in the project, as instructed in class.

 Once you have completed all of these tasks, you have created a project that can earn a proficient.
+The expectation is that you will create a commit at this point so that I can easily rewind your project to this point.

+---

-In order to extend into Accomplished/Exemplary land, you will need to add your own spin on things, AND document your extensions in the design document.
-Some suggestions:
+In order to extend into Accomplished/Exemplary land, you will need to add your own spin on things, with full documentation of your process.
+This documentation should include: documentation comments for any new method, UML Class Diagrams for any new classes, in-code citations for any code or learning resources you found online OR in person (you can cite friends, me, etc), AND detailed explanations of what is happening in your code.
+If you use ChatGPT or another AI to generate code, you must share the full transcript.

+Here are a few ideas, but go your own way.

 1) Use random numbers to generate your balls, bubbles, and/or snowflakes rather than picking the sizes manually.
 The processing `random()` method can help with this, feel free to search that up in the Processing Reference.
 You could also use the `Math.random()` method provided directly by java to do this.

-2) Read about java **arrays** or **ArrayLists** and use arrays (or arraylists) to hold your four (or more!) snowflakes, bubbles, and balls rather than individual variables.
-You might also need to use **loops**
+2) Read about java **arrays** or **ArrayLists** and use them to hold your four (or more!) snowflakes, bubbles, and balls rather than individual variables.
+You can save even more code in that case by using **for-each loops**.

 3) Make it so if you hover your mouse pointer over a ball or bubble or snowflake, it does not move.
-The built in processing variables `mouseX` and `mouseY` can help with this - again, feel free to search that up in the Processing Reference.
+The built in processing variables `mouseX` and `mouseY` can help with this, as well as the processing method `distance` - again, feel free to search that up in the Processing Reference.

 4) Make it so that when you press a key on the keyboard, the balls change color, either to random colors or alternating between a list of options.
 The `keyPressed()` method, added to your main `Sketch.java`, can help with this.
 Again, search in the Processing Reference.